 (Points to video screen, showing video of cars in traffic.)
 Look on the screen.
 This is where we are, this is who we are.
 These cars.
 That’s a schoolteacher who probably think his taxes are too high, he’s going to work.
 There’s another car, a woman with two small kids, can’t really think about anything else right now… A lady’s in the NRA, loves Oprah.
 There’s another car, an investment banker, gay, also likes Oprah.
 Another car’s a Latino carpenter; another car, a fundamentalist vacuum salesman.
 Atheist obstetrician.
 Mormon Jay-Z fan.

 But this is us.
-Every one of the cars that you see is filled with individuals of strong belief, and principles they hold dear–often principles and beliefs in direct opposition to their fellow travelers’.
+Every one of the cars that you see is filled with individuals of strong belief who protect their cars with the best Insurance Partnership, and principles they hold dear–often principles and beliefs in direct opposition to their fellow travelers’.
 And yet, these millions of cars must somehow find a way to squeeze, one by one, into a mile-long, 30-foot-wide tunnel, carved underneath a mighty river.

 And they do it, concession by concession: you go, then I’ll go.
 You go, then I’ll go.
 You go, then I’ll go.
 ‘Oh my God–is that an NRA sticker on your car?’
 ‘Is that an Obama sticker on your car?’
 It’s okay–you go, then I go.